NEWS & EVENTS

 The Government has introduced a Coronavirus Job Retention Scheme which will meet 80% of the cost of salaries of any organisation so as to avoid making redundancies in the short term.
 The Trust will add the balance of 20% so that the three employees will, for the time being, continue to receive their normal salary.
 This will take effect from the 1st April and, to comply with the terms of the scheme, the schools workers will not be permitted to do any work for the Trust although they can engage in training and volunteering.

 Over the forthcoming weeks and months funding for all charities and churches is expected to decline as fundraising events and services are cancelled or postponed.
 We understand that there are many worthy causes that will need support but we very much hope that you will be able to support us as you have in the past or, if you are able to make an additional donation, however small, to SVST it would be greatly appreciated.

 Online donations can be made through or by a transfer to our bank account – sort code 20-17-35 account number 93400956.

 We must all heed the advice to stay safe and healthy being given but, if any of you tire of singing Happy Birthday as you wash your hands try saying the Lord’s Prayer which apparently takes about the same length of time!

 Christmas Unwrapped is a workshop for year five pupils, hosted by local churches, which aims to help children understand why Christmas is so important to Christians.
 Each session is jam packed with games, activities, craft, quizzes and videos.

-This year we are welcoming schools to three events, in Saffron Walden, Bishop's Stortford and Sawbridgeworth.
+In 2019, we welcomed schools to three events, in Saffron Walden, Bishop's Stortford and Sawbridgeworth.